braydengramse/Fabric.SharedSettings/README.md

 Now anybody who uses your solution will have this HealthCatalyst standard layer of style settings applied.
 Auto-formatting actions like `Ctrl-E, F` and `Ctrl-E, C` will apply these settings to your code styles.

+## Keeping Styles Updated ##

+When you make changes to ReSharper settings, think carefully about whether they should be shared organization-wide.
+If so, check to see whether someone else has already added it: you might just need to copy the latest version of `Settings\HealthCatalyst.Fabric.ReSharper.DotSettings` into your folder again.
+If not, please contribute to this project to help others.

+Do not change the `HealthCatalyst.Fabric.ReSharper.DotSettings` file in your own repository without getting it changed at the source, or your changes will be overwritten when a teammate updates this file someday.

 ## Contributing ##

 Please use [the GitHub repository](https://github.com/HealthCatalyst/Fabric.ReSharper) to suggest and make changes to this baseline file.
 Log an issue, create a pull request, comment on proposed changes with other developers, etc.